 Reimbursement for Oral Evaluation and Fluoride Varnish in the Medical Home is available to medical checkup providers who have been certified by the Department of State Health Services Oral Health Program to perform these services for Texas Health Steps recipients.
 The oral evaluation must be performed by a physician, advanced practice registered nurse or physician assistant.
 For more information, see http://www.dshs.state.tx.us/dental/OEFV.shtm.

 Providers must assess the immunization status of clients at every medical checkup and vaccines must be administered according to the current Advisory Committee on Immunization Practices (ACIP).
 “Recommended Childhood and Adolescent Immunization Schedule.
 The ACIP schedule can be found at http://www.cdc.gov/vaccines/schedules/index.html.
 Immunizations must be administered at the time of the checkup unless medically contraindicated or because of parental reasons of conscience, including religious beliefs.
-Providers may not refer clients to local health departments or other providers
+Immunizations which may be appropriate based on age and health history but which are medically contraindicated at the time of the screening may be rescheduled at an appropriate time.
+Providers may not refer clients to local health departments or other providers for immunization administration.

 Providers may obtain vaccines free of charge from the Texas Vaccines for Children (TVFC) Program, for clients birth through 18 years old, and must not charge the client for the vaccines.
 Medicaid does not reimburse for vaccines that are available through TVFC.